abroid/rockpaperscissors-image-classification/README.md

 # rockpaperscissors-image-classification
-This is my first CNN project using tensorflow
+This is my first image classification project using Convolutional Neural Network with tensorflow